 What about parents without the cash flow to help?

 Not every family has a spare five figures to help children, whether that’s to get on the housing ladder or not.
 As a result, many parents look for other ways to provide some sort of financial support.
 Being a guarantor is one of the most obvious options for parents who may be financially comfortable but not wish to give or loan cash to adult children.
-When it comes to buying property, high deposits and new rules on affordability have made in tough for many young people to get past lender criteria – having a guarantor can help.
-For example, a grown up child looking to get onto the property ladder with a £30,000 income and no other commitments could borrow up to £180,000 with a parent guarantor earning at least £45,000.
-Without that guarantor the same buyer would only be able to borrow a maximum of £120,000.
+When it comes to buying property, high deposits and new rules on affordability have made it tough for many young people to get past lender criteria – having a guarantor can help.
+For example, a grown-up child looking to get onto the property ladder with a £30,000 income and no other commitments could borrow up to £180,000 with a parent guarantor earning at least £45,000.
+Without that guarantor, the same buyer would only be able to borrow a maximum of £120,000.

 For parents looking to help by acting as a guarantor, whether that’s for a mortgage or a different type of loan, there are a number of things to consider: